department-of-veterans-affairs/vets-design-system-documentation/src/_patterns/benefit-applications.md

 # Benefit applications

-<p class="va-introtext">Benefit applications are where users can go to apply for benefits in any of the benefit hubs on VA.gov.
+<p class="va-introtext">Users can apply for benefits in any of the benefit hubs on VA.gov.
 The policies and regulations around these benefits are very complex, and users often have difficulty determining if they are eligible, what they need to provide, and what to expect after they've submitted their application.
-For this reason, benefit applications, as a pattern, are divided into four distinct "epics" that help users navigate the process from start to finish.</p>
+For these reasons, Benefit applications, as a pattern, is divided into four distinct "epics" that help users navigate the process from start to finish.</p>

 The four epics typically found within each benefit application are: